Azure-Samples/chat-with-your-data-solution-accelerator/README.md

     You can find the [ARM template](./infrastructure/deployment.json) used, along with a [Bicep file](./infrastructure/deployment.bicep) for deploying this accelerator in the `/infrastructure` directory.

-   **NOTE**: By default, the deployment name in the application settings is equal to the model name (gpt-35-turbo and text-embedding-ada-002).
+   **Note**: By default, the deployment name in the application settings is equal to the model name (gpt-35-turbo and text-embedding-ada-002).
 If you named the deployment in a different way, you should update the application settings to match your deployment names.

 1. Navigate to the admin site, where you can upload documents.
 It will be located at: